Information for graduate applicants

 - What is the weight of each item in my dossier?

 Each item helps us evaluate your suitability for the graduate program.
 We are especially concerned with your academic interests, writing skills, and previous experience.
-The Statement of Purpose, writing sample and recommendation letters should convey such concrete information and typically count more heavily than quantifiable scores.
+The Statement of Purpose, writing sample and recommendation letters should convey such concrete information and count much more heavily than quantifiable (GRE) scores.

 - What are my chances?
 What does it mean if I'm not admitted or am not offered financial support?